 Today – In May of 2009, O’Connor co-founded, and is now CEO, of FindTheBest, a site that acts as a research hub for consumers and small businesses.
 He recently made news by pledging $1 million of his own money to fight the patent troll that went after his company.

 Craig Kanarick – Kanarick, along with Jeffrey Dachis, helped get the ball rolling in Silicon Alley in 1995 by founding Razorfish, one of the first purely interactive ad agencies.
-In 1999, Razorfish went public, raising $48 million and eventually being acquired by Integration International, Inc. (I-Cube).
+In 1999, Razorfish went public, raising $48 million and eventually acquiring Integration International, Inc. (I-Cube) for $1.2 billion.

 Today, Kanarick is the co-founder of another company—Mouth, a site dedicated to helping people find the best, most interesting artisanal/indie food products and, subsequently, helping indie makers grow their businesses.
 So far, Mouth has 200 vendors from 30 different states.
 Kanarick has stated that year-to-year sales are up over 300 percent and that Mouth is currently undergoing its second round of financing, with a goal of raising $1-2 million.

 Jeff Stewart – In 1995, Stewart founded his first company, Square Earth, a consulting and development firm focused on web technology.
 Square Earth’s customers included Citibank, UPS, AIG, Merrill Lynch and a host of others.
 After posting approximately $2 million in revenue in 1997, Square Earth was acquired by Proxicom in 2008.
 The quintessential serial entrepreneur, in 1998, he went on to found Mimeo, an online printing and overnight delivery service.